-Joining the 1719 Hans Herr House, another Lancaster County institution—White Chimneys—recently joined the 300 club.
-As a point of reference, Lancaster County won’t be joining for another eight years on May 10, 2029.
+Joining the 1719 Hans Herr House, another Lancaster County institution—White Chimneys—has become a member of the 300 Club.
+Lancaster County won’t be joining until May 10, 2029.

 History of White Chimneys